 Legislation.
 Washington Bikes works year-round for more funding, better policies, and new laws that grow bicycling and create safer and more complete streets statewide.
 Over the past 25 years Washington Bikes has led efforts for the passage of the majority of bike-friendly legislation enacted into law.
 We accomplish this by:

 - Lobbying in Olympia.
 Washington Bikes has a statewide policy director and works with a contract lobbyist in Olympia to forward our legislative priorities.
-Staff and lobbyist serve as our eyes and ears, but members are our voice.
+Staff and lobbyist serve as our eyes and ears, but bike advocates are our voice.

 - Involving You.
-You can help advocate for safer streets and greater bicycling accessibility by signing up on our email list, providing input to Washington Bikes’s Legislative and Statewide Issues Committee, and becoming a member of Washington Bikes so we can truly say we work for you.
+You can help advocate for safer streets and greater bicycling accessibility by signing up on our email list, joining our Lobby Day, and donating to Washington Bikes.

 Speaking Up: How to Contact Your Legislators